harshilrgowda/GenZ-store/README.md

 # GenZ-store
-Gen Z Store is a clean, fast web project I built using pure HTML, CSS, and JavaScript.
-No frameworks.
-Just a simple, responsive store with linked pages, a working cart, and a modern Gen-Z look.
-Straightforward, minimal, and coded fully from scratch.
+GEN Z Store is a clean, fast, no-nonsense web app built with pure HTML, CSS, and JavaScript.
+It’s a compact online store designed for quick browsing, instant product access, and a smooth cart system without relying on heavy frameworks.
+Every page is hand-coded, responsive, and optimized for speed.
+The UI is modern, minimal, and built to feel like a straight-up Gen Z shopping hub—simple, direct, and functional.